dputhier/rtrainer/README.md

 The rtrainer package aims at providing a set of tutorials for learning R.

+# Note for dev

+To deploy on ShinyApp these lines should be discarded from tutorials:

+               includes:
+                   before_body: !expr system.file(file.path("tutorials", "style.html"),package="rtrainer")

 # Installation

 Currently use the following command: